 - You may need to start Lovenox injections, take as directed

-- STOP other anticoagulants (Plavix, Eloquis, Aggrenox) as directed (*see table below)
+- STOP other anticoagulants (Plavix, Eliquis, Aggrenox) as directed (see the Anticoagulation Guide below)

 - STOP taking anti-inflammatory drugs (NSAIDs) 3 days before surgery.
 For example, Motrin, Ibuprofen, Naprosyn, Naproxen, Advil, Aleve, Lodine, Daypro, Vicoprofen, Anaprox, Ansaid, Arthrotec, Celebrex, Cataflam, Diclofenac, Feldene, Indocin, Ketoprofen, Mobic, Toradol, Relafen, Voltaren

 - Take TYLENOL or continue with your current narcotic regimen, if it includes medications such as Ultram (tramadol), percocet/oxycodone, oxycontin, vicodin (hydrocodone), dilaudid, methadone or Fentanyl patch

 Common Trade Names

 Fragmin (5000 units BID or 120 units/kg BID or 175 units/kg QD)

 Lovenox (>60mg QD or 1mg/kg BID or 1.5mg/kg QD)

 Arixtra (5mg, 7.5mg, 10mg)